Chicago "L": Canceled projects

 Numerous plans have been advanced over the years to reorganize downtown Chicago rapid transit service, originally with the intention of replacing the elevated Loop lines with subways.
 That idea has been largely abandoned as the city seems keen on keeping an elevated/subway mix.

 There have been continued calls to improve transit within the city's greatly enlarged central core.
 At present the "L" does not provide direct service between the Metra commuter rail terminals in the West Loop and Michigan Avenue, the principal shopping district, nor does it offer convenient access to popular downtown destinations such as Navy Pier, Soldier Field, and McCormick Place.
 Plans for the Central Area Circulator, a $700 million downtown light rail system meant to remedy this, were shelved in 1995 for lack of funding.
 An underground line running along the lake shore would connect some of the city's major tourist destinations, but this plan has not been widely discussed.

 Recognizing the cost and difficulty of implementing an all-rail solution, the Chicago Central Area Plan was introduced.
 It proposes a mix of rail and bus improvements, the centerpiece of which was the West Loop Transportation Center.
 The top level would be a pedestrian mezzanine, buses would operate in the second level, rapid transit trains in the third level, and commuter/high-speed intercity trains in the bottom level.

 The rapid transit level would connect to the existing Blue Line subway at its north and south ends, making possible the "Blue Line loop", envisioned as an underground counterpart to the Loop elevated.
 Alternatively, this level might be occupied by the Clinton Street subway.
 Among other advantages, the West Loop Transportation Center would provide a direct link between the "L" and the city's two busiest commuter rail terminals, Ogilvie Transportation Center and Union Station.

 The plan proposed transitways along Carroll Avenue, a former rail right-of-way north of the main branch of the Chicago River, and under Monroe Street in the Loop, which earlier transit schemes had proposed as rail routes.
 The Carroll Avenue route would provide faster bus service between the commuter stations and the rapidly redeveloping Near North Side, with possible rail service later.
 These new busways would tie into the bus level of the West Loop Transportation Center.

 These are canceled projects, identified in various city and regional planning studies.
-CTA has not begun official studies of these expansions, so it is unclear whether they will ever be implemented, or simply remain as visionary projects.
+The CTA has not begun official studies of these expansions, so it is unclear whether they will ever be implemented, or simply remain as visionary projects.